Case Interview Math: The Complete Guide (2026)

 • Addition: 1/3 + 1/4 = 4/12 + 3/12 = 7/12

-• Multiplication: 3/4 * 4/9 = 12/36 = 1/3
+• Multiplication: 3/4 x 4/9 = 12/36 = 1/3

-• Division: 3/4 ÷ 9/2 = 3/4 * 2/9 = 6/36 = 1/6
+• Division: 3/4 ÷ 9/2 = 3/4 x 2/9 = 6/36 = 1/6

-Ratios, Proportions, and Statistics
+Ratios, proportions, and statistics

-For statistics, you need to know four concepts:
+For statistics, you need three concepts:

-• Mean (average): Sum of values divided by count.
-If competitors pay $10, $11, and $15 per hour, the average is $12.
+• Mean: sum of values divided by count.
+If competitors pay $10, $11, and $15 per hour, the average is $12

-• Weighted average: Accounts for different weights.
-If 70% of revenue comes from a 20% margin product and 30% from a 60% margin product, overall margin = (20% * 70%) + (60% * 30%) = 32%.
+• Weighted average: if 70% of revenue comes from a 20% margin product and 30% from a 60% margin product, the overall margin is (20% x 70%) + (60% x 30%) = 32%

-• Expected value: The probability-weighted average of outcomes.
-If there is a 40% chance of $120M in sales and a 60% chance of $40M, expected value = (40% * $120M) + (60% * $40M) = $72M.
+• Expected value: the probability-weighted average of outcomes.
+A 40% chance of $120M and a 60% chance of $40M gives an expected value of $72M

-Linear Equations and Algebra
+Linear equations and algebra

-Example: A company's revenues grew by 60% this year to $100M.
-What were last year's revenues?
-Let x = last year's revenues.
-Then 1.6x = $100M, so x = $62.5M.
+Algebra also handles backward-looking questions.
+If revenues grew 60% this year to $100M, last year's revenues satisfy 1.6x = $100M, so x = $62.5M.

 What Formulas Should You Memorize for Case Interviews?